sdi2200135/Software-Systems-Analysis-and-Design/README.md

-# Human Body — Software Systems Analysis and Design
+# Human Body — Software Systems Analysis and Design (Spring 2025)

 Applying UML and systems analysis methodologies to model the human body as an organizational structure, using:
 1. StarUML